 Then I start playing with strangers, assuming my superior poker skills would prevail.
 But soon I started losing; finding out later that I was cheated!
 (I was being cold decked.)
-It turned out that my opponents played by a different rule—I was not leaving the game with money.
+It turned out that my opponents played by a different rule—there rule was that I was not leaving the game with any money.
 Then I discovered that some people will go further, robbing you at gunpoint of the money you had won.
 (This actually happened to me.)
 Once the gentleman’s rules of poker no longer applied, nothing was off-limits.
 Similarly, once the agreement to play by democratic rules is violated, all bets are off.
 For example, you begin to ignore the other parties Supreme Court nominees, or threaten to default on the nation’s debts in order to get your way.
 This is a sign that we have entered the world of mobsters and rogue nations, an immoral world.
 The logical end of this state of affairs is violence.

 This describes the current political situation.
 The US Congress was once characterized by comity, but is so no longer.
 From the period after World War II to about 1980, the political parties in the USA generally compromised for the good of the nation.
 The radicalization of the Republican party began in the 1980s and by the mid 1990s, with Republican control of the House of Representatives, the situation dramatically deteriorated.
 One side was determined to get their way and wouldn’t compromise.
 It was now no holds barred.

 In other words, American politics has entered a situation that game-theorists call the prisoner’s dilemma.
 A prisoner’s dilemma (PD) is an interactive situation in which it is better for all to cooperate rather than for no one to do so, yet it is best for each not to cooperate, regardless of what the others do.
-For example, we would have a better country if everyone paid their share of taxes, but it is best for any individual, say Donald Trump, not to pay taxes if they can get away with it.
-Put differently, you do best when you cheat at poker and don’t get caught, or control the situation if you do.
+For example, we would have a better country if everyone paid their share of taxes, but it is best for any individual, say Donald Trump, not to pay taxes if he can get away with it.
+Put differently, you do best when you cheat at poker and don’t get caught, or control the situation if you do get caught.
 In politics this means you either hide your crimes, and vilify the press or whistleblowers who expose you.

 If successful in a PD, you win in what the great philosopher Thomas Hobbes called, a state of nature.
 Hobbes said that in such a state the only values are force and fraud.
 If you dominate, enslave, incarcerate, or eviscerate your opponents, then you win.
 The problem, Hobbes thought, was that people were “relative power equals.”
 That is, people can form alliances to take back the power that their oppressors had usurped.
 Thus people would be forced to sign a social contract in which they agree to, and abide by, social rules.